squirreljj/lidar-camera-fisheye-calibration/README.md

 Set `cropped_flag = True`if your pointcloud haven't been processed,and then you can crop chessboard in pointcloud.

 Set `cropped_flag = False`to skip the pointcloud isolation and directly calibrate.(**PS:make sure chessboard pointcloud is ready**)

+## Isolated the chessboard pointcloud as perfect as you can,a perfect pointcloud means a perfect calibration.

 <div align=center><img width="300" height="350" src="https://user-images.githubusercontent.com/42079541/215991733-24545882-e0b1-450d-afca-48dea7570139.png"/></div>